If you’ve been injured and someone else is at fault, you may be able to file and win a personal injury lawsuit.

 How do accident loans work?

 First, the term accident loans can be misleading.
-In actuality, the help you are seeking is pre-settlement funding, which in some cases does come in the form of a loan.
-In most states, you are assigning a portion of the pending proceeds from your legal claim, which is different than a loan.
+In actuality, the help you are seeking is pre-settlement funding, which in some cases, depending on where you live, does come in the form of a loan.
+In those instances, the loan is similar to any other loan, which can be paid from any source and is not secured by your legal claim.
+However, in most states, you are selling or assigning a portion of the pending proceeds from your legal claim in exchange for a purchase amount, which is different than a loan.

 The process of getting an accident loan or pre-settlement funding is fairly simple.
 There are only two basic requirements.
 First, you must be an accident victim with a pending legal claim.
 Second, you must be represented by an attorney.
 If you meet these requirements, you can fill out an application on a funding company’s website.
 You should be prepared to provide information about yourself, the accident, your injuries, and your lawyer.

-The provider will then look into the details of your case, with the help of your attorney, to determine whether you qualify and how much funding you can get.
+The funding provider will then look into the details of your case and speak with your attorney, to determine whether you qualify and how much funding you can get.
 Ideally, the funding company’s review will conclude that you have a strong case with substantial value and a good probability of a successful outcome.

-This is because the funding company assumes significant risk if it agrees to provide funding against a judgment or settlement in your case.
+This is because the funding company assumes significant risk if it agrees to provide funding based on your potential judgment or settlement in your case.
 After all, there is no guarantee of success.
-There is always a chance you may lose at trial, your attorney may not be able to negotiate a settlement for case value, or the judgment may not be enough to cover all applicable deductions.
-Lawsuit loan companies mitigate this risk by accepting only the strongest applications for approval.
+There is always a chance you may lose at trial, your attorney may not be able to negotiate a settlement for the expected case value, or the judgment may not be enough to cover all the liens, expenses and other trial costs.
+Lawsuit funding companies mitigate this risk by accepting only the strongest applications for approval.
 Additionally, a good funding company will make sure the plaintiff is getting a fair portion of their award/settlement.

-Once you’ve been approved, they will transfer the money to you via a wire or a check.
+Once you’ve been approved, they will transfer the money to you via a wire, check or other disbursement method.
 Then, you can use the money to pay for any relevant expenses, such as medical bills, your rent, mortgage, utilities, groceries, car payments and so on.
 The only thing you can’t use the funds for is to pay for your legal costs and expenses.
-Once your case is settled, you will repay the funding company along with any interest and/or fees directly from your settlement.
+Once your case is settled, you will repay the funding company along with any charges.
+If you received a pre-settlement funding as a purchase agreement, you would repay your funding directly from your settlement.
+Those receiving a lawsuit loan can repay their loan from any source, but most consumers decide to similarly repay their loan directly from their settlement.

 Am I responsible for repayment if I lose my case?

 Depending on the language, the funding company may only be able to claim the remaining amount after the deduction of attorney fees, medical lien repayments and other applicable deductions.
-In other cases, the funding company will work out an arrangement with you to make up the difference.
 As with any agreement, you should make sure you understand its terms.

 When should I consider filing a lawsuit over an accident?